gavalierm/btmqtt-broker/README.md

-# BROKER for Bluetooth to MQTT service for Blackmagic Pocket Camera
+# BROKER for Blackmagic Pocket Camera Bluetooth to MQTT service
 Goal is interconnect Blackmagic Pocket Camera (or others from Blackmagic) with other Network clients.
 Because Pocket camera has only Bluetooth connection we need something to bridge bluetooth and wifi.